 To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.

-The Midterm Assessment will be invigilated and located in the course study guide, it is not booked through the myAU or the Exam Center.
+The Cumulative Unit Assessment (Units 1-4) will be invigilated and located in the course Content > study guide.
+It is not booked through the myAU or the Exam Center.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized study counterparts.